 Having said that, I will tell you, these packages certainly make their products look appealing.

 Furthermore, according to NatureSweet’s downloadable sustainability report, their new product packaging is good for the environment—because they have switched to using #1 PET and rPET plastic, which they say is produced in a more sustainable manner, uses less water and energy, and can be recycled.

 So.
 Looks good and is good for the environment.
 Can’t beat that.

 I will also add that sometimes, good packaging isn’t needed at all.
-Sometimes all you need is just a great-looking presentation… look at these luscious-looking fresh veggies I took at a farmer’s market a couple of weeks ago.
-The “packaging” in this case was just the “wood barrels” they came in, and their own great-looking vibrant color, and lack of any visible bruises.
-In fact, look for an upcoming blog on presentation, in the next few weeks.
+Sometimes all you need is just a great-looking presentation.
+Look at these luscious-looking fresh veggies I took at a farmer’s market a couple of weeks ago.
+The “packaging” in this case was just the wood barrels, and their own great-looking vibrant color, and lack of any visible bruises.
+In fact, look for an upcoming blog on presentation in the next few weeks.

 To give you a second example, I have been racking my brain trying to remember which vendor once came in with the best packaging I ever saw.
-It was many years ago, and I vaguely remember they had a sample box that had individual compartments — and each compartment held different laminate or paint samples, which fit into the slots with perfect precision.
-I don’t actually recall who the vendor was anymore, but I do know that even though I’d never worked with that vendor before, it was such a professional-looking presentation case, that I put my trust in them, bought from them, and don’t recall being mistaken about my decision.
+It was many years ago, and I vaguely remember they had a sample box that had individual compartments—and each compartment held different laminate or paint samples which fit into the slots with perfect precision.
+I don’t actually recall who the vendor was.
+But, I do know that even though I’d never worked with that vendor before, it was such a professional-looking presentation case, that I put my trust in them, bought from them and don’t recall being mistaken about my decision.

 My point?
 Packaging sells.
 Hence, of course, hundreds of agencies, vendors, publications and trade shows, dedicated just to packaging.